Policies and FAQs

 ORAC is not here to make money.
 All trips are priced to cover trip costs and operating costs.
 Trip costs include gas and transportation costs, equipment usage, lodging fees, permit fees, and gear maintenance.
 We want to give WKU students and staff high value, unique experiences at affordable rates.

 Who leads trips?

 As you can probably guess, our trips are led by ORAC staff.
-Our primary trip coordinators, as we like to call them, are experienced adventurers who are confident, have good client care, judgement, and are most importantly - they like to have fun.
-Any trips that require more technical knowledge, such as rock climbing, alpine backpacking, and canyoneering, are led by our graduate assistant, Ben Phaneuf.
-During all trips, there is a wilderness first responder present.
+Our primary trip leaders are experienced adventurers who are confident, have good client care, judgement, and like to have fun.
+During all trips, there is a certified Wilderness First Responder present.

 Who can rent equipment?

-As with trips, any university affiliate can rent gear.
-You must be taking at least 6 full-time credits in order to be eligible to rent from ORAC.
-The general public are welcome to rent our gear but they must do so through a university affiliate.
+As with trips, any university faculty, staff, and students can rent gear.
+The general public are welcome to rent our gear but they must do so through a university community member.
 The sponsor of the patron is fully responsible for any late/damage fees.

 When do you sell your equipment?